Welcome to the Machine Learning for IBM z/OS content solution, your homepage for technical resources.

 - JupyterHub support

-By using MLz to deploy machine learning models to your core business applications, a number of use cases become available.
-The following examples are just a selection of possible exploitations.
+The following use cases outlines some common applications of MLz.
+MLz’s flexibility enables a wide range of possibilities across diverse industries.
 To read more about each use case, and the other relevant technologies used to implement it, visit the Journey to AI on IBM Z and LinuxONE content solution.

 Achieve real-time fraud scoring through co-locating an AI model with the IBM Z applications managing your transactions.
 This enables you to analyze 100% of transactions running through your on-premises systems, and significantly reducing risk to both your business and customers.